Bugle Lily flowers

 This lovely variety produces tall spikes of rose-pink trumpet flowers in spring and summer; a bright airy addition to the perennial border; also excellent massed in groupings in the garden; foliage dies back after blooming; corms should be kept frost free

 Bugle Lily features showy spikes of fragrant rose trumpet-shaped flowers rising above the foliage from late spring to early summer, which emerge from distinctive dark red flower buds.
 The flowers are excellent for cutting.
 Its sword-like leaves remain green in color throughout the season.
-The fruit is not ornamentally significant.
 The dark red stems can be quite attractive.

 Bugle Lily is an herbaceous perennial with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This plant will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
 It has no significant negative characteristics.